Skip to main content

 'INSERT INTO users (id, databunker_token) VALUES ($1, $2)',

-[userId, userToken]
+[authUser.id, userToken]

 );

-Format-preserving credit card tokenization
+Format-preserving credit-card tokenization

 curl -X POST https://your-databunker/v2/TokenCreate \